Olympia Fields station

 The station is on a solid-fill elevated structure and consists of one island platform which serves the Metra Electric Line's two tracks.
 The right-of-way also carries three Amtrak lines, the City of New Orleans, Illini and Saluki.
 None of the Amtrak trains stop here.
 Although the tracks are on an elevated fill, it is only high enough for a pedestrian underpass to the Olympia Fields Country Club.
 203rd Street is a dead end street at the station.
 There is no ticket agent at Olympia Fields, but tickets may be purchased from a vending machine in the waiting room.

+The station is scheduled to be completely reconstructed in the near future, modernizing it and making it ADA accessible.